Jarred Kelenic Player Props: Mariners vs. White Sox

 Jarred Kelenic At The Plate

-- Kelenic leads Seattle with 61 hits, batting .263 this season with 28 extra-base hits.
+- Kelenic has 61 hits, which is best among Seattle hitters this season, while batting .258 with 28 extra-base hits.

-- Among the qualified hitters in MLB action, his batting average ranks 66th, his on-base percentage ranks 76th, and he is 36th in the league in slugging.
+- Among the qualifying batters in MLB action, he ranks 80th in batting average, 87th in on-base percentage, and 45th in slugging.

-- Kelenic has driven home a run in 23 games this year (35.9%), including more than one RBI in 7.8% of his games and producing three or more of his team's runs on one occasion..
+- Kelenic has driven home a run in 23 games this season (35.4%), including more than one RBI in 7.7% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 35.9% of his games this year, with more than one run scored in 9.4%.
+- He has scored in 23 games this year (35.4%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.